bolderbrush10/SearchlightAssault/modder-notes.md

 ## Current Task:

-Also, we should test the spotlight against behmoth-sized biters, extra-big entities, etc (We can just mod the sizes of biters / nests / worms in the original game files to do that)
+Searchlight Control Units can spawn at a position that doesn't get power, even if the parent-turret has power.

+-- Mapping

+Nuclear fuel is sideloading into the reactor's belt loop Also, I don't think the fuel cells can sideload into a splitter

+Add MORE POLLUTION
+Double up the generators, put some up by the walls Downgrade the lvl3 assemblers for lvl2's, they make way more base pollution when beacon'd up

+Maybe add more biter-expansion incenvite areas?
+They're not quite expanding out to the next super-spawner site as fast as I'd like...
+Maybe:
-Add more resources in general across the map
+- Add the extra sites
+- Reverse the order of checking super spawner sites, so that we start spawning at the rocket, then southeaast nest, then east nest, etc
+- Count how many super-nests we did and stop when we reach the target difficulty
+- Brutal difficulty has no limit on super-spawning

+Maybe sort list by distance from rocket pad?

+Fix reversed express underground belts at outpost to lower-right of destroyed base

+Finish connecting power to searchlight outposts

+Add back the stump to the prison mineyard corner

+Free nuclear power lasts way too long.
+Cut it back to say, 10-15 fuel cells

+Rework prison-area searchlights to work with new clock speed

+Take screenshot for scenario

+-- Testing
+Test multiple players not causing rocket victory until all are up Test sending / packing save file as part of mod

+Observe biter progress at 5 / 10 / 30 / 60 marks on various difficulties

+Personal play test

+-- Final / Cleanup tasks

+Make all warden-owned objects unminable
+Make all warden-owned medium & large powerpoles and substations with 4+ adjacent concrete invulnerable (but not small powerpoles)
+/c local p = "big-electric-pole"; local s = game.surfaces[1];
+for _, p in pairs(s.find_entities_filtered{name=p}) do
+if #(s.find_entities_filtered{name="wall", position=p.position, radius=2}) > 4 then p.destructible = false end
+end

+Unlock warden laser & ammo speed / damage technologies at the last minute so that players have to actually worry about getting shot by warden turrets
+(Actually, maybe we just want to do the first couple ranks, then have the later ranks unlock based on difficulty?)

+Manually chart select chunks on wardens (labs, walls, bases, etc)

 Unchart all chunks on player force force.clear_chart(surface)

-Chart all chunks on smugglers
-force.chart_all(surface)

-Manually chart select chunks on wardens (labs, walls, bases, etc)

-Pollution station design:
-4 - 8 assemblers bottling water,
-speed beacons assisting labs with speed modules

-Set player force to warden while in the 3 undestroyed research labs (and un-set it when they leave)

-if not script.labsay[player.name] then script.labsay[player.name] = true
-  game.print("Facility Emergency Access Granted: " .. player.name)
-end

-Make all warden-owned objects unminable
-Make all warden-owned medium & large powerpoles and substations invulnerable (but not small powerpoles) (Don't forget to pre-set remnants on the uranium processing plant)

 Reset the last-user on all entities to Gaia

-Unlock warden laser & ammo speed / damage technologies at the last minute so that players have to actually worry about getting shot by warden turrets

-Make an ad-hoc looking warden region devoted to just pumping out turrets, ammo, searchlights, power poles, and wires, with a little crappy train station and double-ended train half full of parts

-Make another lab facility to show off the indestructible power poles (complex furance setup, testing area with lots of destruction, power poles in varying states of distress, but most in perfect condition, wall of power poles to protect from biters with a few turrets behind) Special recipe: Steel, copper cable, and depleted uranium all go into a furnace, then into another furance, then into an assembler

-Take screenshot for scenario

-Test multiple players not causing rocket victory until all are up Test sending / packing save file as part of mod

 ## Next Tasks: